lyokha/styleFromMeta/README.md

 Styling is supported for following types of objects:

-- Standalone images
+- Standalone and inlined images
-- Inline images
 - Links
 - Paragraphs (with restrictions, see below)